mckriel/mckriel/README.md

 Full Stack Developer (ex Product Manager)
 -----------------------------------------

+There is ABSOLUTELY nothing more satisfying and adrenalin-pumping than solving a complex coding problem.
+The only thing that comes close is taking a concept from ideation all the way through to production deployment and into users' hands.
+I live and breathe for those moments and I hope to share my passion with building with you.

 * 👨‍💻  6 years of experience as a Software Developer
 * 📦  10 years of experience as a Product Manager
 * 🌍  I'm based in Cape Town, South Africa